 This phase helps identify potential design challenges and material constraints before moving to physical prototyping.

-Step 4: Selecting the Right Materials
+Step 4: Selecting Biocompatible Medical-Grade Materials & Sterilization-Compatible Components

 Choosing appropriate materials is vital for biocompatibility, sterilization, and durability.

-Common materials used in medical device prototypes:
+Common materials used in FDA-compliant medical product prototypes:

 - Silicone – flexible and biocompatible